Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - curb: to control or limit something that's not wanted.
 - caprice: (the quality of often having) a sudden and usually sily wish to have or do something, or a sudden and silly change of mind or behavior.
 - ensconce (yourself): to make (yourself) very comfortable or safe in a place or position.
-- engrossed: giving all your attention to something.
+- engrossed/engrossing: giving all your attention to something.
+Very interesting and needing all your attention.
 - ostentatious: too obviously showing your money, possessions, or power, in an attempt to make other people notice and admire you.
 - accoutrements: the equipment needed for a particular activity or way of life.
 - absconding/abscond: to go away suddenly and secretly in order to escape from somewhere.